 Both proprietors keep as much fresh air as possible moving thru their stores and each of them has embraced touchless technology in the form of self-service credit card terminals.

 In speaking with my own clients, many of the architecture/engineering systems we have suggested that would help improve the retail/shopping/office experience are being considered.
+Know More Hazard – Hazard Assessment Tool has been so useful in keeping the business safe at all times.

 Almost all of them improve the safety of their space, yet certain upgrades are either too costly or require landlord involvement.
 Some are also taking a wait-and-see approach for design upgrades and are holding our suggestions in consideration until the state, building codes or consumer interest, forces the issue.